augmented-human-lab/drone-buddy-library/README.md

 At the core, we use the `Face-recognition` library. `Face-recognition` is an open-source Python library that provides face detection, face alignment, and face recognition capabilities.
 The official documentation can be found [here](https://github.com/ageitgey/face_recognition).

-The face_recognition requires the following pre-requisites:
+The `Face_recognition` requires `dlib` as the pre-requisite.
->1. dlib

 To install dlib, you need to ensure that you meet the following specifications:

 - **Operating System:** dlib is compatible with Windows, macOS, and Linux operating systems.
 - **Compiler:** You need a C++ compiler to build and install dlib.
 For Windows, you can use Microsoft Visual C++ (MSVC) or MinGW.
 On macOS, Xcode Command Line Tools are required.
 On Linux, the GNU C++ Compiler (g++) is typically used.